 Food coloring: I highly recommend Wilton’s icing color sets.
 You can buy them online or at any crafting store that sells Wilton’s cake decorating products.

 Unlike liquid food coloring, Wilton’s icing colors are vibrant and easy to use.
 You can also buy the exact color you need instead of mixing several colors.

-Pillsbury Crescent Rolls don’t contain dairy products.
-However, if you’re using a store brand, please check the label to make sure it's dairy free.
+Pillsbury Crescent Rolls don’t contain dairy.
+However, if you’re using a store brand, check the label to make sure it's dairy free.

 - 2 8-ounce cans reduced-fat crescent rolls

 - 1 teaspoon vanilla extract

 - 2 tablespoons butter